 We are concerned about our patients’ well being at all times.
 If a dental emergency occurs during regular office hours, please call (410) 266-1007.
-We will make every effort to see you promptly.
+Our dentist in Annapolis, MD will make every effort to see you promptly.

 Please understand, if you are not a patient of record, it is our office policy for all emergency patients to pay for services rendered.
 If you have dental insurance, we will be happy to assist you by submitting your claim, however, your insurance will need to reimburse you.
 For your convenience we accept all major credit cards.

 If an emergency arises when the office is closed, call (410) 266-1007.
 Please listen to the recording and write down the number you will need to call.
 DO NOT HANG UP.
 At the tone, leave a clear message that states your name, date, time of call, and a number where you can be reached.
 Then call the emergency number provided, and leave a clear message and number where you can be reached.
 Your call will be returned shortly.

 Rinse your mouth with warm (room temperature) water to clean the area.
 Save the broken piece.
 It is not likely the piece can be saved, but in some cases (front teeth) it may be useful.
 Call the office at (410) 266-1007 to schedule a visit.
 If it is after hours and you feel you can wait until the office reopens, call and leave a clear message, giving your name, date, and time of call and where you can be reached.

 Someone from the office will call you as soon as the office reopens.
 If the pain is too severe to wait, call the office (410) 266-1007 and follow the instructions.

 Remove the crown from your mouth.
 Rinse and gently brush and floss the area (if it is not too sensitive).
 Dry the area with clean gauze, cotton and/or Q-tip.
 Place Vaseline or toothpaste (using a Q-tip or toothpick) inside the dried crown and place back on the tooth.
 Do not eat on that side.